tomohung/tomohung.github.io.octopress/source/_posts/2015-01-30-tealeaf-course2-lesson1-quiz.markdown

 Query the first data in table `Animal`.

+> This will return the first row of data for the first Animal instance object in the animals table.

 ##12.
 If I have a table called "animals" with columns called "name", and a model called `Animal`, how do I instantiate an animal object with name set to "Joe".
 Which methods makes sure it saves to the database?

 This will make sure it saves to database